mcgonago/mymcp/github-agent/README.md

 ## Background

-That's a fantastic idea!
 Building a specialized agent for code review is one of the most powerful uses of a custom LLM environment like Cursor.
 While Cursor doesn't have a direct *Agent Builder UI*, you can achieve this by creating a **custom Model Context Protocol (MCP) server** that provides GitHub pull request data as a *Tool* to the AI.

 This agent will be a tool that the LLM uses to answer the prompt: **"Review this PR: &lt;GitHub URL&gt;"**

+## What This Agent Can Do

+✅ **Fetch Pull Request Details**: Get comprehensive PR information including title, description, and state
+✅ **Analyze File Changes**: Review all modified files with diffs and change statistics
+✅ **Review Comments**: Access PR comments, review comments, and discussions
+✅ **Track Reviews**: See approval status and reviewer feedback
+✅ **Access Metadata**: View labels, milestones, assignees, and timestamps
+✅ **Support Private Repos**: Works with both public and private repositories (with proper token scopes)
+✅ **GitHub API Integration**: Uses official PyGithub library for reliable API access

+## Next Steps

+- Try analyzing different types of PRs (bug fixes, features, refactoring)
+- Use the agent to understand code review feedback and discussions
+- Analyze PR history to understand feature development
+- Combine with other MCP agents for comprehensive project analysis
+- Use for automated PR reviews and getting quick summaries

+## Security Notes

+- ✅ The `.env` file is excluded from Git via `.gitignore`
+- ✅ Never commit your personal access token
+- ✅ Use minimal token scopes (`public_repo` for public repos only)
+- ✅ Token is loaded from environment file, never hardcoded
+- ✅ Works with GitHub's official API through authenticated requests

+## Files

+- `server.py` - Main MCP server implementation
+- `server.sh` - Launch script (loads `.env` for GitHub token)
+- `example.env` - Template for environment variables
+- `.gitignore` - Ensures `.env` is not committed
+- `requirements.txt` - Python dependencies
+- `SETUP.md` - Additional setup instructions

+---

 ## Set Up the Environment